I’ve had one of those months that makes you wonder why you do what you do.

 Fortunately, I’ve learned that I’m not the only one possessing such thoughts.
 Following an eye-opening chat with the Editor of one of Australia’s most established men’s lifestyle sources about the current state of the industry, and another week trying to avoid a barrage of photos from ‘menswear influencers’ at Pitti Uomo I find myself wondering where it’s all going.

 I’ve been in this game for five years now, just D’Marge and me online in Australia in 2012 (that I knew of).
 I don’t want to say we created a monster, but I think we did.
-In the past five years the whole industry, that of marketing to a millennial audience, has been turned on its head, not just for traditional mediums, but for online publishers as well.
+In the past five years the whole industry, that of marketing to a millennial audience, has been turned on its head, not just for traditional mediums, but for online publishers battling influencers as well.
 When I entered the landscape, the magazines and newspapers were fuming.
 I’d spend dinners at car launches defending what I did to a table of staunch motoring journalists who couldn’t comprehend why I was there, despite my first foray into the web being a car blog over eight years ago.
 What I do is write about cars from a more jovial perspective, often with the purpose to entertain rather than merely inform.
 What I do is write.

 I’ve spent the last five years trying to convince premium brands that TVG is a platform to tell great stories about their products.
 Offering tangible pieces of content that TVG followers can read and that they can share, to help customers make educational or emotional decisions about purchasing.
-Which makes it even harder when a brand comes along who genuinely wants to work with you, with a good budget to produce quality content, and I have to say no because it’s not on brand for TVG.
+Which makes it even harder when a brand comes along who genuinely wants to work with you, with a reasonable budget to produce quality content, and I have to say no because it’s not on brand for TVG.
 If I scrolled through our enquiries email and pulled out a list of people I’ve said no to, and the amount of money that went with it, I think I’d be ill.
-But if I had said yes, I’d feel ill regardless, knowing I’d lost the only thing that really matters, integrity.
+But if I had said yes, I’d feel sick regardless, knowing I’d lost the only thing that matters, integrity.

 This whole space has turned into a vacuous black hole of shameless promotion, both of products and self.
 Credibility isn’t even a thing anymore, and influencers out there admit it.
 And this concept of being an ‘Influencer’, which now describes anyone with an Instagram account – what does it mean?
 And more importantly, what does it value?